psaikido/hugle.uk/pages/prose/Thesium/080-doubt.md

 either.
 Groups of theologians were assembled to come up with ever cleverer arguments to sustain Neemianism.

-Where they lost most ground was over the diseases that were running rife.
+Where they lost most ground was over diseases that were running rife.
 The declarations that generations of High Neem had given over these troubles were becoming harder and harder to sustain.
 When a really high up person got really ill they went to the White Coats who got the Helper to, well, help!
 Underground